qwghlm/sceptred/README.md

 Sceptred is a web application, split between a browser-based client and a server.

 * The client is written in [Typescript](http://www.typescriptlang.org/), and depends on [Three.js](https://threejs.org) to render the terrain in a WebGL context.
-* The server is written in [Go](https://golang.org/), and is ultimately backed by an adaptation of the Ordnance Survey's [Terrain 50](https://www.ordnancesurvey.co.uk/business-and-government/products/terrain-50.html) dataset.
+* The server is written in [Go](https://golang.org/), and is ultimately backed by an adaptation of the Ordnance Survey's [Terrain 50](https://www.ordnancesurvey.co.uk/business-and-government/products/terrain-50.html) dataset in a MongoDB database.

 The project is designed to use modern web development tools & practices.
 The client is compiled into JavaScript with [Webpack](https://webpack.js.org/) and [Babel](https://babeljs.io/), and has automated testing in [Jest](https://facebook.github.io/jest/).
 The server is packaged up & deployed with [Docker](https://www.docker.com/), and the entire repo has integrations with [Travis](https://travis-ci.org/qwghlm/sceptred), [Codecov](https://codecov.io/gh/qwghlm/sceptred) and [Sentry](https://sentry.io).

-This is very much a work in progress at the moment, so code may change dramatically between versions.

 ## Developing